Find out more about pre-diabetes, diabetes and how you can prevent them by making some changes to your lifestyle.

 Not everyone with diabetes feels unwell.
 In fact, many people with diabetes do not have any symptoms, particularly during the early stages of the condition.
 They can have diabetes for months, even years, without knowing it.
 This is why it is important to go for regular health check-ups, so that you can detect the condition early.

 There is currently no conclusive evidence that ionised alkaline water is beneficial to health.
 Individuals can achieve good health by adopting and maintaining a healthy lifestyle, which includes the following:

-People with type 2 diabetes can feel well and not experience any symptoms at all.
-However, there may also be symptoms that develop gradually and are sometimes so mild they go unnoticed.
+People with Type 2 diabetes can feel well and not experience any symptoms at all.
+However, there may also be symptoms that develop gradually and are sometimes so mild they go unnoticed, such as the following:

 The high blood glucose (hyperglycemia) levels in uncontrolled diabetes can damage both nerves and blood vessels.
 As blood vessels supply blood to various organs, this can eventually lead to complications such as: